 • Refer to your subscribers by name

-• Send out messages based on milestones like birthdays and customer anniversaries
+• Send targeted emails based on milestones, like birthdays and customer anniversaries

-• Trigger other kinds of browsing history-based emails like abandoned carts and cross-sales
+• Trigger browsing history-based emails, like abandoned carts and cross-sales

 • Set up different email marketing segments based on customer interests and preferences